quasarframework/quasar-ui-qiconpicker/README.md

-> If you are looking for QIconPicker that works with Quasar v2/Vue v3, then look into the [next branch](https://github.com/quasarframework/quasar-ui-qiconpicker/tree/next).
+> If you are looking for QIconPicker that works with Quasar v2/Vue v3, then look into the [main branch](https://github.com/quasarframework/quasar-ui-qiconpicker/tree/main).
 Documentation can be found [here](https://qiconpicker.netlify.app/).

 QIconPicker (Vue Plugin, UMD and Quasar App Extension)
 ===